ayoub96anbara/geeksblabla.com/blablas/ep45/index.md

 05:55 What is Angular?

-09:50 different between angular & angular js
+09:50 Different between angular & angular js

 25:40 Why I should choose angular instead of react,vuejs,...

 38:10 Angular Jobs

-46:02 ionic
+46:02 Ionic

 50:40 Interview with angular developer